HUEE/java-binance-api/README.md

  ### Other
 All requests are similar to the above, so I just list the Apilist below.<br/>
-if you want  test or know more about the API ,you can git clone the demo Source code.<br/>
+if you want  test or know more about the API ,you can clone the demo Source code.<br/>
 Also ,if there are any problems in use, please let me know.I'll fix it as soon as possible

  ## ApiList